Care Guides > What is Companionship Care and Why Is It Important?

 Better cognition

 It’s completely normal to be concerned that as your loved one ages, they may be at risk of cognitive decline.
 Research has shown that rates of Alzheimer’s are lower in people with busy social lives and good friends.
-This helps to illustrate that companionship care services can stimulate the minds of older adults.
+This helps to illustrate that companionship services can stimulate the minds of older adults.
 In the process, they improve memory function and can even prevent the onset of dementia in your elderly loved one - similar to what takes place in a memory care home.

 How Much Does Companionship Care Cost in the UK?